aws-samples/aws-greengrass-mini-fulfillment/README.md

 ## The Greengrass mini-fulfillment center demo

-At re:Invent 2016 AWS Greengrass (aka.
-GG) was introduced to the world.
+At re:Invent 2016 AWS Greengrass was introduced to the world.
 This miniature fulfillment center demonstration was used to display what could be done with Greengrass when announced.
 It has since been upgraded to use the publicly available version of Greengrass.

 A [video](https://youtu.be/XQQjX8GTEko?t=27m27s) was taken of the completed and operational Greengrass-based miniature fulfillment center demo in action at re:Invent.